facebookexperimental/Recoil/docs/docs/api-reference/core/Snapshot.md

 ## Asynchronous use of Snapshots

 Snapshots are only retained for the duration of the callback or render function that obtained them.
-To use them after that they should be explicitly retained.
+To use them after that they should be explicitly retained using `retain()`.

 From a callback:
 ```jsx